 From fragmentation to overview: how to get a grip on your online landscape

-Municipalities often manage dozens of websites at once, resulting in a lack of overview and risks in management, security and accessibility.
-In this blog, you'll discover how to regain control of your online landscape in six steps.
+Municipalities often manage dozens of websites at the same time, which leads to a lack of overview and creates risks in terms of management, security, and accessibility.
+In this blog, you will discover how to regain control of your online landscape in six steps.

-We regularly speak to online teams that have their main website in good order.
-But in addition, there are often dozens of other websites: subsites for projects, departments, forms or campaigns.
-These were once started with the best of intentions, but do not always get the same attention.
-The overview is lacking, and meanwhile risks arise that you don't always see coming.
+We regularly speak to online teams that have their main website well organized.
+But in addition to that, there are often dozens of other websites: subsites for projects, departments, forms, or campaigns.
+These were started with the best of intentions, but they don't always receive the same attention.
+There is a lack of overview, and in the meantime, risks arise that you don't always see coming.

-When we talk to webmasters and communications consultants, we often hear the same thing:
+When we talk to webmasters and communications advisors, we often hear the same thing:

-We want oversight, but we lack time, capacity or mandate.
+We want an overview, but we lack the time, capacity, or mandate.

-In this blog, we share six steps to help structure the online landscape so you can make targeted choices about management, security and accessibility.
+In this blog, we share six steps that help bring structure to the online landscape, enabling you to make informed choices about management, security, and accessibility.

 10 to 85 websites per municipality

-Sometimes a municipality has 10; sometimes as many as 80.
-And in between you'll find all sorts of things: subsites for projects, departments, forms, campaigns, redirect pages and websites that no one can remember exactly where they came from.
+Sometimes a municipality has 10.
+Sometimes as many as 80.
+And in between, you'll find everything: subsites for projects, departments, forms, campaigns, redirect pages, and websites that no one knows exactly where they came from.

-In our study of over 600 municipal subsites, we saw how great that variation really is.
+In our research of more than 600 municipal subsites, we saw just how great that variation really is.
 The 1,800 domains Arjen Lubach once talked about?
 That number is now far behind us.

-And precisely because there are so many, it becomes especially clear that central direction is lacking; it is difficult to maintain a complete overview and there are few clear agreements with suppliers.
-This creates an online landscape that is increasingly difficult to manage.
-With loose ends, outdated technology and unclear responsibilities.
+And precisely because there are so many of them, it becomes extra clear that there is a lack of central control; it is difficult to maintain a complete overview and there are few clear agreements with suppliers.
+This creates an online landscape that is increasingly difficult to manage, with loose ends, outdated technology, and unclear responsibilities.

 What you discover when you map the landscape